camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

 ## 4. Configure your network

 The Cawemo frontend (web-browser) needs to be able to connect to the Cawemo backend.
-Therefore make sure that
+Therefore make sure that:

 - the domain you have set up above as CAWEMO_SERVER_URL is reachable from within your network on port 8080
 - websockets are supported